fenago/rabbitmq-jupyterlab/Lab_12_cb.md

 ### Tip

-While on Linux, it\'s possible to capture traffic directed to `localhost`; the same does not apply to Windows.
+While on Linux, it's possible to capture traffic directed to `localhost`; the same does not apply to Windows.
 In this case, the client and the server must be on two different machines, and the capture must be activated on the network interface (either physical or